This is a complete guide to help you design a strong model bridge.

 Simply put, your model bridge has to to transfer the load, from wherever it must be supported from, through your bridge and eventually onto solid ground (or the table) that the bridge sits on.
 Most commonly, the load is centered over a gap.
 That is the scenario we will run with here.
 If yours is different, you will need to use your problem solving skills to transfer the concepts.

 Take a look at this diagram.
 You can clearly see there is a span over which the force must be supported.
-On the left, the force is high and on the right the force is low.
+On the left, the force is higher than the supports, and on the right the force is even with the supports.

-Now, in this third diagram, you see two non-standard designs which have been tailored to fit this exact and unique situation.
+Now, in this third diagram, you see two non-standard designs which have been customized to fit this unique situation.

-The bridge in this last diagram most likely does not look like a bridge you have seen in real life.
+These last two examples most likely does not look like a bridge you have seen in real life.
 This is because it probably wouldn’t work in real life, as a real bridge must support a moving force instead of one concentrated force.
 However, we can use this simplicity in loading model bridges to our advantage when you want to push the envelope of efficiency.

 My challenge for you is to think about the simplest way to transfer your load to the ground.
 Don’t think in terms of a “bridge”, but think outside the box.
 Sometimes the best/simplest way is by using a standard truss design.
 But in some cases you can leverage simplicity to your advantage.